jkunze/n2t-eggnog/t/n2t/e/about.rst

 retirement due to long term evolving political, legal, and usability pressures.
 The name is also short, which saves time and space – both in storage and in "visual real estate" – across often-repeated acts of transcription and citation.
-Finally, N2T's name was patterned after a set of IETF_ (the premier Internet standards body) mapping operations for the URN (Uniform Resource Name) dating back to 1997 (`RFC 2168`_): N2R (Name to Resource), N2L (Name to URL), and N2C (Name to URC, 'C' = Characteristics/Citation).
+Finally, N2T's name was patterned after a set of IETF_ (the main Internet standards body) mapping operations for the URN (Uniform Resource Name) dating back to 1997 (`RFC 2168`_): N2R (Name to Resource), N2L (Name to URL), and N2C (Name to URC, 'C' = Characteristics/Citation).